temporalio/snipsync/README.md

 Create a file called "snipsync.config.yaml" in the project root.
 This file specifies the following:

-- The Github repositories where the tool will look for source code snippets.
+- The Github repositories or local files where the tool will look for source code snippets.
 - The local directory that contains the files to be spliced with the code snippets.

 If the `ref` key is left blank or not specified, then the most recent commit from the master branch will be used.